Delaware's Stream Stewards

 While many Stream Stewards do not come from backgrounds in the sciences, some have applied their wealth of technical expertise to expand the program’s impact.
 Rob spent most of his career working for Siemens in software and systems.
 After retiring, he knew he wanted to spend more time volunteering and he also enjoyed spending time outdoors.

 “I have a desire to help, to do the most good for the most people for the most generations,” Rob says.
 “I decided that spending my time on water quality improvement would serve that philosophy.”

 Jennifer Harris says she became a Stream Steward in 2016, because it “sounded like a volunteer opportunity I would like since our family loves the outdoors and cares deeply about preservation and water quality issues.”

-Jen worked for the State of Delaware in Health & Social Services for the last 26 years of her career, administering oversight of the social service programs in Delaware.
+Jen worked for the State of Delaware in Health & Social Services for the last 26 years of her career, administering oversight of social service programs.
 She monitors Palmer Run, along with Gail Schneiders and Fred Hartman, a married couple who just started volunteering in early 2019.
 Palmer Run is a picturesque little stream that meanders through a forested section of the park near Ramsey Farm—not far from Rob and Jeff’s monitoring site on Ramsey Run.

 Jen and her family have enjoyed spending time together outdoors for many years and her work with Stream Stewards has deepened that bond even more.
 “I enjoy my small piece of assisting the national park's efforts to protect these streams by helping to monitor them,” she adds.